This post may contain affiliate links. Read our disclosure page for full details.

 And our photographer Stephanie Smith, whose work you see in this blog and all over the website, was truly incredible.
 She came from Raleigh and did a masterful job on all of our wedding images and our vintage travel themed engagement photos.
-I love Stephanie’s style and the way she captured the dreamy romance of the day, and our happy love.
+I love Stephanie’s style of photography and the way she captured the dreamy romance of the day, and our happy love.

 Both Nathan and I were so pleased with how our wedding turned out.
 It meant the world to us to have friends and family there, many of them who traveled very far distances!

 Our families and bridal parties made everything run smoothly and pleasantly, and were wonderful supports.
-I am very grateful to my beautiful bridesmaids for all that they did including reminding me to eat on the wedding day, protecting my hair from the wind, and yelling at Nathan when he accidentally almost saw me beforehand.
+I am very grateful to my beautiful bridesmaids for all that they did including reminding me to eat on the big day, protecting my hair from the wind, and yelling at Nathan when he accidentally almost saw me beforehand.